 It’s often easy to prove fault in a head-on accident.
 For example, the driver was clearly careless by driving the wrong way.
 However, you will still need to deal with the driver’s insurance company.

 Insurance companies do not like to pay much on injury claims.
-Even when fault is apparent, getting what you deserve can be a struggle.
+Even when the fault is apparent, getting what you deserve can be a struggle.
 This is where an experienced wrong-way accident lawyer can help.

 A lawyer will help you build a strong personal injury claim by gathering evidence from the crash.
 If the insurance company pushes back, your lawyer will be ready to negotiate or go to court if the company won’t settle.